Skip to content

 Test your knowledge

 Q1.
-What is the Clinical Data Model?
+Which set of objects belongs to the Health Cloud Clinical Data Model?

 §